mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 ## Media

-!!! info inline end "Relevance to using Workbench"
+!!! success inline end "Relevance to using Workbench"
-    In most cases, the file you upload using Islandora Workbench will be assigned the "Original file" media use term.
+    By default, the file you upload using Islandora Workbench will be assigned the "Original file" media use term.
 Islandora will then automatically generate derivatives, such as thumbnails and extracted text where applicable, from that file and create additional media.

-However, you can use Workbench to upload custom or pregenerated derivatives if you want by assigning them other media use terms.
+    However, you can use Workbench to upload additional files or pregenerated derivatives by assigning them other media use terms.

 Media in Islandora are the image, video, audio, PDF, and other content files that are attached to nodes.
 Together, a node and its attached media make up an resource or item.